Letianwu/ZMCintegral/README.md

 #### sampling points reconfiguration

-ZMCintegral configures the sampling points automatically, but it also provides user reconfigure of number of sampling points, eg:
+ZMCintegral configures the sampling points automatically, but it also provides user-reconfigure of sampling points, eg:

 ```sh
 import tensorflow as tf